 In addition to personality differences, Monfort says it’s important to recognize how students’ cultural practices and traditions may be different from your own to create culturally sensitive classrooms.
 She encourages early education teachers to seek information about different cultures and traditions from the students’ families themselves.
 This will help avoid misunderstandings and assumptions.
 Your interest in others’ cultures and traditions may be a strength of yours, making your classroom one of creativity and trust.

 Can you keep your cool in stressful situations?
 Are you understanding when a child has trouble zipping up their coat in the winter and gets the zipper stuck?
 Whether patience comes to you naturally or you’ve cultivated it over years of taking care of your siblings or your own children, patience is essential for early childhood educators.

 “Children are playful, creative balls of energy,” says Katie Ziskind, owner of Wisdom Within Counseling.
 It takes patience to handle the students at their most energetic and when they’re crying or upset.
 Your patience will allow you to handle the unpredictable moments with more ease.
 Don’t be discouraged if you feel you’re not naturally patient.
 “Being patient is a skill,” says Ziskind.
 Use every frustrating moment as an opportunity to practice your patience.

 5. You “get” kids

 You love being around kids and you understand them.
-Having a grasp of where your students are at developmentally is vital for early childhood educators, according to Rasmussen College early childhood education instructor Joni Kuhn.
+Having a grasp of where your students are at developmentally is vital for early childhood educators, according to Rasmussen University early childhood education instructor Joni Kuhn.

 Part of understanding children means understanding how to help them learn appropriate behaviors.
 You don’t expect a three-year-old to act like an adult, but you know how to use positive strategies that help them grow.
 “Punishing kids for their behavior is not only archaic, but it doesn’t work in the long run," says Kuhn.